pmvaldiviezo/pmvaldiviezo.github.io/index.md

 ## Recommender System

-This site includes some researches in recoomender systems, design and implementation of packages about methods of recommendation
+This site includes some researches in recommender systems, design and implementation of packages about methods of recommendation

 ### BNMF package